Woman's Medical College of Pennsylvania: History

-The Woman's Medical College of Pennsylvania known as one of the earliest women's colleges designed for teaching woman medicine has a notable history.
+The Woman's Medical College of Pennsylvania is known as one of the earliest women's colleges designed for teaching woman medicine and has a notable history.
 Established by forward-thinking Quakers, the college was a testament to their belief in women's right to education and their conviction that women should have the opportunity to become physicians.

 The Woman's Medical College of Pennsylvania provided educational opportunities and medical training to women of various backgrounds.
 Some of these pioneers were among the first of their race or country to earn medical degrees.
 Opportunities to earn a Western medicine degree were offered to the first Native American women and to African-American women, as well as to women from India, Syria, Japan and Canada.

 At the time, the college was known to provide a rare opportunity for women to teach, perform research, and learn to manage and run a medical school, all due in part to the establishment of Women's Hospital in 1861-this also allowed women to learn and practice in a hospital setting.

 In 1930, the college opened its new campus in the East Falls section of Philadelphia, This facility combined teaching and hospital clinical care in one.
 It was the first purpose-built hospital in the nation.

 The college was the longest-lasting women's medical college in America.
 It became coeducational in 1970 when it admitted four men, and in 1970, the school changed its name to The Medical College of Pennsylvania.

 In 1993, the college and hospital merged with Hahnemann Medical School.

 In 2003, the two colleges were absorbed by Drexel University College of Medicine.